MohammadOshkooh/QTube/README.md

 - Interact with content through **comments and likes**.
 - Browse videos categorized into different **genres** like education, entertainment, etc.

+**Note:** This project was developed as part of a web development course.

 ## ⚙️ Key Features
 ✅ **Video Upload System:** Users can upload videos in any format.